 Personalization pairs well with customer service because it directly impacts the customer experience.
 Shoppers appreciate brands who take the time to craft experiences that feel tailored specifically for them, and personalization lets you do that.
 This can be done through email marketing campaigns, product recommendations, and cross-selling.

 Inkbox does a great job of using customer data to recommend similar products.
 On any given page, they are able to recommend a large number of similar products based on items customers have looked at in the past or what similar customers have purchased.
 These recommendations make it easy to shop and ensure customers can always find what they’re looking for.

-If you can accomplish that, your customer satisfaction and referral rates will continue to increase as customers feel like your brand speaks exactly to who they are.
+By recommending products that are clearly related to your customers’ earlier purchases, your customer satisfaction and referral rates will continue to increase as customers feel like your brand speaks exactly to who they are.

-By offering a wide variety of both transactional and experiential rewards you can help your loyalty program stand out from the crowd.
+By offering a wide variety of both transactional and experiential rewards, you can help your loyalty program stand out from the crowd.
 You can push it even further by introducing tiers, incorporating referral programs, and branding your loyalty program to match the rest of your business.

 Bringing it all together